cfassett/ANUGA-erosion/README.md

 4) Viewing the results:
 <p>For fast visualization of results, I use AnugaViewer: https://sourceforge.net/projects/anuga/files/anuga_viewer_windows/<br>
-Elevations or other quantities in the domain can also be converted into ArcMap-readable ascii diles.
+Elevations or other quantities in the domain can also be converted into ArcMap-readable ascii files.